People: Junko Tabei

 “Do not give up, keep on your quest.”
 Junko Tabei

-When I first heard of this extraordinary woman I knew I had to share her remarkable story.
 On May 16th, 1975 Junko Tabei was the first woman and the 36th person to summit Mt.
 Everest.
-She was a Japanese woman, the fifth of seven children from a family of modest means raised in Miharu, Fukushima.
-Junko was introduced to climbing at the age of 10 while on a class trip to Mount Nasu and this was the moment when she fell hopelessly in love with climbing.
-The seed firmly planted.
-However it wasn’t until many years later that she began the process to become a devoted mountaineer.
+She was a petite Japanese woman, the fifth of seven children from a family of modest means raised in Miharu, Fukushima.
+Junko was introduced to climbing at the age of 10 while on a class trip to Mount Nasu and this was the moment when she fell hopelessly, utterly in love with climbing.
+The seed was firmly planted.
+However it wasn’t until many years later that she began the active process to become a devoted mountaineer.

 To say she is an inspiration is just not nearly enough, she is so much more than that.
 Simply put, a brillant light, a beacon for all of us as we march toward our personal mountains to climb.
-Her remarkable story helps to remind me that every single dream begins with a deep felt passion that pulls toward something and a first step.
+Her remarkable story helps to remind me that every single dream begins with a deep felt passion that pulls toward something and it begins with a first step.

 Janey Barthelette